OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ##### Availability

 Defines the severity of the failure or interruption of a measurement system.
-Following values are possible:
+The following values are possible:

 | level | description |
 |----|----|